elyawy/safra_young/marp-presentation.md

 ## Advantages for indel simulation

-- **Efficiency**: Only simulates actual events, not empty time steps
+- Only simulates actual events, not empty time steps

 ## Problems with this approach

-- Each indel events requires copying the previous sequence, and applying the event.
+- Each indel event requires copying the previous sequence, and applying the event.

 ---